The East Lancashire Line (Preston to Colne)

-The line passes through Accrington, home of the famous Accrington Stanley football team and the Haworth Art Gallery with its collection of Tiffany glass then onto Burnley and its famous Weaver’s Triangle which is close to the Leeds Liverpool Canal.
+The line passes through Accrington, home to the Accrington Pals, the famous Accrington Stanley football team and the Haworth Art Gallery with its collection of Tiffany glass, then onto Burnley and its famous Weaver’s Triangle which is close to the Leeds Liverpool Canal.

 The East Lancashire Community Rail Partnership (ELCRP) has a joint management group with the Clitheroe Line Community Rail Partnership (CLCRP) and this meets every two months.
-The group consists of officers and representatives from Lancashire County Council, Blackburn with Darwen Borough Council, Transport for Greater Manchester, Ribble Valley Borough Council, Arriva Rail North, Network Rail and the British Transport Police .
+The group consists of officers and representatives from Lancashire County Council, Blackburn with Darwen Borough Council, Transport for Greater Manchester, Ribble Valley Borough Council, Northern Railways, the Community Rail Network and the British Transport Police .
 The group also has a representatives from each of the following; Ribble Valley Rail and the Friends of Pendle Stations.

 The East Lancashire Line Community Rail Partnership can be contacted by telephoning 01254 386579 or by emailing firstname.lastname@example.org and there is a Facebook page called Community Rail Lancashire and a Twitter feed @crl_live.